sethvincent/development-environments-for-beginners/book.md

 Last login: Fri Sep 14 06:22:31 2012 from 10.0.2.2
 ```

-We'll now install ruby and related tools, and get started building applications.
+We'll now install python, its dependencies, and related tools, and get started building applications.
 Complete all the following instructions while logged in to the vagrant machine.

 ## Install git & dependencies